 Why choose Origin?

 Quality and durable materials should be a top priority when adding value to the home.
 Here at Origin Global, we offer bespoke, high-quality external bifold doors that bring timeless style and much-valued natural light into your home.
-Moreover, our bifold doors can achieve a U-value of 1.1W/(m²K) with triple glazing.
+Moreover, our bifold doors can achieve a U-values starting from only 0.87²K with triple glazing.
 At Origin, we design as well as manufacture our own products, so that when a product from Origin has been specified, you can guarantee it has exclusively been crafted by us – from sourcing right through to delivery.